twaymouth/Zephyr_LTR390/README.md

  ## Functions

 * `bool LTR390_init(const struct device *dev)`
-  Initialization.
-Returns true on success, or false.
+  Verify i2c device provided is enabled, attmpts to read part ID from sensor and then enables sensor.
+Returns 0 if part number able to be read from sensor and sensor successfully enabled.

 * `bool LTR390_reset(void)`
   Performs a soft reset with a 10-ms delay.
-Returns true on success, or false.
+Returns 0 on success, error code on error.

 * `int LTR390_enable(bool en)`
   Enables or disables the light sensor, returns 0 on success.